Seesaw-7/stuff/README.md

 - When seperators exists, try splitting by seperaters and join them by seperaters later

+## Min Stack

+get_min() does not mean that you need to pop an element.. just peeking..

 ## Graphs

 ### 45 Jump Game II